auraphp/Aura.Filter/README.md

 Each field is sanitized in place; i.e., the data object property will be modified directly.

 Blank Values
 ------------

-Aura Filter uses the concept of "blank" values, as distinct from `isset()` and `empty()`.
+Aura Filter incorporates the concept of "blank" values, as distinct from `isset()` and `empty()`.
 A value is blank if it is `null`, an empty string, or a string composed of only whitespace characters.
-Thus, the following are blank:
+Thus, the following are
+blank:

     $blank = [
         // a null value